joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-show-create/README.md

 Uh oh!
 Rather than putting in our data, we ended up getting a property of null.

 The body of the request can come in as a number of formats such as JSON, url-encoded, binary etc. formats.
-We need to write code that will `parse` thd incoming request body and give us the data we are trying to get.
+We need to write code that will `parse` the incoming request body and give us the data we are trying to get.
 Typically, our data will be collected from a form.

 If we are using a traditional HTML form, it is likely the request will come in as url-encoded.
-But if we are using a front-end like React, we will be sending our data as JSON.
+But if we are using a front-end app like React, we will likely be sending our data as JSON.

 We could write the logic to take the incoming data and parse it.
 But since it is such a common problem, express already has a way to parse the code for us.
 We just need to configure it properly.